MattThienel/XboxControllerCpp/README.md

-Controller class to get values of Xbox One controller Designed for linux
+Controller class to get values of an Xbox One controller.

+Designed for linux

 main.cpp is an example that outputs the controller's values to the screen

-[Compile]:
-g++ XboxController.cpp main.cpp -o controller
+Compile:   g++ XboxController.cpp main.cpp -o controller

-[Run]:
-./controller
+Run:  ./controller